KQBU (AM): Univision ownership

+Grupo Radio Centro ownership

 In 2016, Univision Radio exited El Paso by selling its stations to affiliates of Mexican radio broadcaster Grupo Radio Centro for $2 million, with GRC taking over operations via LMA on November 8.
 Rafael Márquez, a United States citizen, owns 75 percent of the licensee, 97.5 Licensee TX, LLC, with the remainder being owned by Grupo Radio Centro TX, LLC.
-Under GRC ownership, KQBU has been a simulcast of KBNA-FM.
+Under GRC ownership, KQBU became a simulcast of KBNA-FM.

-On September 13, 2018, KQBU dropped the KBNA-FM simulcast and changed their format to sports, branded as "Lone Star Sports 920".
+On September 13, 2018, KQBU dropped the KBNA-FM simulcast and changed its format to sports, branded as "Lone Star Sports 920".
+It used programming from CBS Sports Radio.

-On September 19, 2022, KQBU ceased operations, due to the station losing its tower site.
+On September 19, 2022, KQBU ceased operations.
+The station lost its tower site and was unable to find another tower at a reasonable cost to relocate.